AshfatAbegh/Test-Case-Writing/README.md

-# Håb­ is a children’s shuttle service startup based in Yokohama, Japan.
+# 1) Håb­ is a children’s shuttle service startup based in Yokohama, Japan.
 The startup is funded by the Japanese government.
 Their mission is to provide safe and reliable transportation for children who are attending extracurricular activities.
+Provided whole System Test Cases for Manual Testing.
-# Whole System Test Cases for Manual Testing
+# 2) Paperless ia a sophisticated e-wallet solution for seamless transactions.
+It allows users to seamlessly manage expenses, cultivate savings, and engage in investments on the move.
+Users can effortlessly transfer funds, and master bill management, all within the refined convenience of mobile devices.
+Provided whole System Test Cases for Manual Testing.